Ariadna Scriabina: Toulouse

 Toulouse was in the so-called "free zone", which saw no battles and occupation forces till November 1942, but had local "milice" set by the Vichy regime.
 The attitude toward Jews was so tense that Knuts stopped speaking Russian and used French even with their children.
-Most Jews tried to flee through Marseilles to South America; Knuts tried too, but failed.
+Most Jews tried to flee through Marseille to South America; Knuts tried too, but failed.
 Life was poor and hard, and they took any jobs available.

 Armée Juive

 In early 1942, Dovid and Ariadna published a brochure titled "What to do?"
 (Que faire?) on the problems of Jews in World War II, where they argued the need for a Jewish underground organization.
 Dovid read the brochure to several Zionists in Toulouse, but only Abraham Polonski agreed with him while others found the idea of an underground fighting suicidal.
 Meanwhile, Polonski had an experience of creating an underground Jewish organization during the Civil War in Russia.
-He got arrested, but managed to escape through Germany and Belgium to Toulouse.
+He was arrested, but managed to escape through Germany and Belgium to Toulouse.
 There he graduated from the Faculty of Engineering at the University of Toulouse and later opened his own thriving business.
 Despite the objections of Zionists, Knuts, Polonski and his wife formed an organization, which was first named Bnei David ("descendants of David") and later Armée Juive ("Jewish army").

 For conspiracy reasons, Sarah-Ariadna took a nickname – Régine.
 She came up with an oath and a ceremony carried out when joining Armée Juive, which over the years was followed by almost 2000 people.

 Armée Juive members were recruited among factory workers, students of the University of Toulouse and in the synagogues.
 Their first tasks were fairly simple, such as bringing food to Jewish refugees from Germany, which were kept in harsh conditions in the Camp du Récébédou near Toulouse.
 Later they started collecting weapons and sensitive information, hiding high-risk Jews at remote farms and monasteries and ferrying them to Switzerland and Spain.
 They also committed acts of sabotage against the Nazis and their collaborators.
 Ariadna was involved in one of the most difficult and dangerous task of ferrying Jewish children whose parents were deported to the camps.
 Children were taught to not cause any suspicion and properly react to unforeseen events during the travel.

 Military actions of Armée Juive were mostly limited to killing selected milice agents who were involved in spotting Jews on streets.
 Weapons for this task mostly originated from the British air drops, which were intended for French partisans, but those sometimes could not locate the landing sites.